Delanie Walker: 2016 season

 On May 6, 2016, Walker signed a two-year contract extension worth $14.7 million with $8.2 million in guarantees.

-Walker began the season catching five passes for 42 yards in the season-opening 25-16 loss to the Minnesota Vikings.
-In the next game against the Detroit Lions, he had six receptions for 83 yards and his first touchdown of the season as the Titans narrowly won on the road by a score of 16-15.
-Three weeks later against the Miami Dolphins, Walker caught five passes for 66 yards and a touchdown in the 30-18 road victory.
+Walker began the season catching five passes for 42 yards in the season-opening 25–16 loss to the Vikings.
+In the next game against the Lions, he had six receptions for 83 yards and his first touchdown of the season during the narrow 16–15 victory.
+Three weeks later against the Miami Dolphins, Walker recorded five receptions for 66 yards and a touchdown in the 30–17 road victory.

 Walker began to hit his stride in the middle of the season.
-During a Week 7 34-26 loss to the Indianapolis Colts, he had seven receptions for 84 yards and a touchdown as the Titans lost by a score of 34-26.
-In the next game against the Jacksonville Jaguars, Walker recorded four receptions for 75 yards, including a season-long 47-yard reception in the third quarter as the Titans won by a score of 36-22.
-The following week against the San Diego Chargers, he caught five passes for 42 yards and a touchdown in the 43-35 road loss.
-During a Week 10 47-25 victory over the Green Bay Packers, Walker had nine receptions for 124 yards and a touchdown.
-Two weeks later against the Chicago Bears, he recorded three receptions for 50 yards and a touchdown in the 27-21 road victory.
+During a Week 7 34–26 loss to the Colts, he had seven receptions for 84 yards and a touchdown.
+In the next game against the Jaguars, Walker recorded four receptions for 75 yards, including a season-long 47-yard reception in the third quarter of the 36–22 victory.
+The following week against the Chargers, he caught five passes for 42 yards and a touchdown during the 43–35 road loss.

+During a Week 10 47–25 victory over the Green Bay Packers, Walker had nine receptions for 124 yards and a touchdown.
+Two weeks later against the Chicago Bears, he recorded three receptions for 50 yards and a touchdown in the 27–21 road victory.
+During a Week 16 38–17 road loss to the Jaguars, Walker caught three passes for 23 yards and his seventh touchdown of the season.

 Walker finished the 2016 season with 65 receptions for 800 yards and a career-high seven touchdowns in 15 games and 10 starts.
 He was named to his second consecutive Pro Bowl on December 20, 2016.
 Walker was ranked 75th by his fellow players on the NFL Top 100 Players of 2017.